 Alright, if you have a house cleaner or a chef in your kitchen, then skip this section.
 For the rest of the moms out there, listen up.
 Meal planning is a must.
 Not only does it save you time but boss mom, it protects your wallet and your freaking sanity if you have never meal planned for the month than I challenge you to start this month.

+You have Pinterest!
+No excuses!
+Seriously, when I practice meal planning, it frees my mind up, and I don't have that 3 pm panic and a quick trip to Publix.
 Remember when we talked about planning out your month.
 Ok, jump back to that mindset and plan out your meals.
 After you have a rough sketch of your monthly meals, then make your grocery list.
 If possible, buy all the items at one time, and only go to the store for weekly perishables.
 Another smart idea to save time and your sanity is to make several freezer meals.
 I spent a season after my husband's accident planning out a month of meals, most of which were freezer meals.

 Cleaning the house should also be scheduled.

 I want you to plan out a month of housecleaning needs.
 Next break them down into weekly goals.
 From there you will make a daily plan.
 For instance, every Tuesday, you dust.
 Period.
 You dust on Tuesday, and that's that.
 The day before the garbage service comes, you empty and clean all the trash cans.
 The list goes on, but you guessed it, you control the agenda.
 It's simple, plan it out so that cleaning or cooking never overwhelms you and steals from the most important goal on your quest to balance online business and mom life.
 Do you remember what that is?
 Yes, it's quality time with your people.
 Our goal here is that you are never chasing your tail.
 Never!